wp-plugins/orbisius-child-theme-creator/readme.txt

 = I want to be able to copy functions.php =
 Please use Orbisius Theme Editor (part of this plugin)

+= Troubleshooting =
+If your site becomes broken due to a child theme (mis)configuration.
+Please check another plugin of ours:
+<a href="http://club.orbisius.com/products/wordpress-plugins/orbisius-theme-fixer/?utm_source=orbisius-child-theme-creator&utm_medium=readme_troubleshooting&utm_campaign=product" target="_blank" title="[new window]">Orbisius Theme Fixer</a>

 = What to do next? =
 Go to http://club.orbisius.com and post suggestions in our forum for new features that you'd like to see in this plugin or its extensions.

 == Changelog ==

+= 1.0.8 =
+* Tested with WP 3.7.1
+* Added New File and Delete operations for Theme Editor #1 (left)
+* Respects the DISALLOW_FILE_EDIT constant, which if set to true will disable the Theme editor

 = 1.0.7 =
 * Added: Theme Editor